Sliders allow users to quickly select a value within a range. They should be used when the upper and lower bounds to the range are invariable.

 In Windows high contrast mode, sliders should be displayed using the high contrast theme-specified colors for buttons.
 By default, track and handle border colors should be the same as the button text color and labels should use default text color.
 In hover and keyboard focus states, the track and handle border colors should display as the button border color.
 In the disabled state, border and text color should display as the disabled color.

 Every slider should have a label.
 A slider without a label is ambiguous and not accessible.
+Write the label in sentence case.

 In rare cases where context is sufficient and a label could be absent, make sure to have the design reviewed and approved by an accessibility expert.
 These should still include an aria-label in HTML (depending on the context, “aria-label” or “aria-labelledby”).